Bylaws of the

 Section 2.
 Qualifications and Privileges.

 A. Registered Nurse Members: Shall be registered nurses engaged or interested in hospice or palliative nursing, and shall be eligible to vote, hold elected office, and serve on the Governance Committee.

 B. Nursing Student Members: Shall be full-time non-licensed students in accredited nursing education programs, and shall be eligible to vote, and excluded from holding elected office or serving on the Governance Committee.

-C. Licensed Practical/Vocational Nurse Members: Shall be licensed practical/vocational nurses engaged or interested in hospice and palliative care, and shall be eligible to vote, and excluded from holding elected office or serving on the Governance Committee.
+C. Licensed Practical/Vocational Nurse Members: Shall be licensed practical/vocational nurses engaged or interested in hospice and palliative care, and shall be eligible to vote, and excluded from holding elected office and serving on the Governance Committee.

-D. Nursing Assistant Members: Shall be nursing assistants engaged or interested in hospice and palliative care, and shall be eligible to vote, and excluded from holding elected office or serving on the Governance Committee.
+D. Nursing Assistant Members: Shall be nursing assistants engaged or interested in hospice and palliative care, and shall be eligible to vote, and excluded from holding elected office and serving on the Governance Committee.